Improving performance

 You should add indexes on columns often appearing in WHERE clauses in your GraphQL queries and subscriptions.

 DipDup ORM uses BTree indexes by default.
-To set index on a field, add index=True to the field definition:
+To set index on a field, add db_index=True to the field definition:

 from dipdup import fields